-During the spring, baby animals are brought to New England Wildlife Center’s wildlife hospital for emergency veterinary care.
+During the spring and summer, baby animals are brought to New England Wildlife Center’s wildlife hospital for emergency veterinary care.
 Some are sick and injured, some have been orphaned, but many have been unintentionally kidnapped by well-meaning people concerned that a baby has been left behind.

-“The best place for a baby animal is with its parents,” explains Dr. Rob Adamski, wildlife veterinarian at New England Wildlife Center.
+“The best place for a baby animal is with its parents,” explains Dr. Greg Mertz, an Odd Pet Vet and wildlife veterinarian at New England Wildlife Center-Weymouth.
 “Whenever possible, we want to reunite young animals with their mothers to give them the best chance of survival.”

 Baby Animals Left Alone Are Not Always Orphans

-According to Dr. Adamski, it is normal behavior for some wild animal mothers to leave their babies for long stretches of time during the day.
+According to Dr. Mertz, it is normal behavior for some wild animal mothers to leave their babies for long stretches of time during the day.

 Rabbit mothers, for example, only visit their babies in their nest twice per day, just before sunrise and just before sunset.
 She remains hidden the rest of the time.
 This behavior helps keep predators away and young animals safe.